gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 sure I would fit in and enjoy myself.
 I wanted to meet them.

 I remember attending the information session and being totally in awe.
-The recruiter -- I still remember his name, Grant Cushman -- was totally unabashed about how proud he was seemingly to work at Riot and _belong_ to the company.
+The recruiter -- I still remember his name, G.C. -- was totally unabashed about how proud he was seemingly to work at Riot and _belong_ to the company.
 He talked about the Manifesto, and I remember walking up to him afterwards and introducing myself and having a conversation about Day9 and StarCraft with him.
 He left me his business card and contact information.